Hari-pyt/Sentimental-Analysis-with-bag-of-words-and-naive-bayesian-with-R-language/README.md

 I refered a lexicon from oxford dictionary to findout which are positive and negative words.
 Used a dataset of 2000 movie reviews which contains 1000 positive and 1000 negative reviews. trained the naive bayesian with 1500 randomly choosen reviews.
+The performance achieved is real bad, we need to perform analysis with bigger datasets so that we can achieve better performance.